SeanHwangG/test/software/design-pattern.md

 ### Decorator

-* adhering to the Single Responsibility Principle
+* SRP, allows functionality to be divided between classes with unique areas of concern
-* allows functionality to be divided between classes with unique areas of concern
+* [+] assign extra behaviors to objects at runtime without breaking the code that uses these objects
-* allows behavior to be added to an individual object, dynamically
+* [+] awkward or impossible to extend an object’s behavior using inheritance
-* doesn't affect behavior of other objects from the same class
+* [-] hard to implement a decorator in such a way that its behavior doesn’t depend on the order in decorators stack
-* useful for adhering to the Single Responsibility Principle
+* [-] initial configuration code of layers might look pretty ugly, hard to remove a specific wrapper from wrappers stack

 ![decorator](images/20210213_182657.png)
 ![decorator method](images/20210213_182713.png)